Skip to content

 2. Implement retry logic: Handle transient failures gracefully

-3. Use managed identities: Avoid storing credentials in code
+3. Use managed identities: Never store credentials in code (yes, we’ve all been tempted)

 4. Monitor usage: Track message consumption against limits

-5. Plan for scale: Design for multi-agent scenarios from the start
+5. Plan for scale: Design for multi-agent scenarios from day one

 6. Test extensively: Use Copilot Studio’s testing framework

-7. Document thoroughly: Maintain clear documentation for IT teams
+7. Document thoroughly: Your IT teams will thank you later

 Known issues and workarounds (January 2025)